New Ford Academy

 School Support Plan or Passport- If it has been decided that your child requires specific targeted support, a plan will be written to support their learning within the classroom and/or their well-being during the school day.
 Plans/Passports are reviewed 3 times a year.
 Parents and pupils will be involved in the planning and reviewing processes and your views about your child’s learning and/or progress will be welcomed, along with your child’s views.

-Pupil progress meetings will highlight any school concerns and parents will be informed if interventions are to be put in place.
+Pupil progress meetings between the Head Teacher and Class Teacher will highlight any school concerns and parents will be informed if interventions are to be put in place.
 These interventions/programmes will be monitored and evaluated for effectiveness.

 If your child has an Education, Health and Care Plan, an Annual Review will take place including the key adults who are involved with your child’s education.